Finance

 What Is Business Administration?

-Business administration is the management of an organization's operations, resources, and people to achieve its goals efficiently.
+Business administration is the process of managing an organization's resources — including people, finances, operations, and information systems.

 What Is Business Ethics?